 "Objects", "Python", etc. in the parent directory of this "PC"

-Be sure to read the documentation in the Python distribution.
-You
+subdirectory.
+Be sure to read the documentation in the Python

-must set the environment variable PYTHONPATH to point to your Python
+set the environment variable PYTHONPATH to your Python search path.

 There are several add-in modules to build Python programs which use